Parasite Lottery

 Description

 Adapting and fusing a lottery model for art funding that survives despite the dwindling of other cultural budgets and ‛arisan’, a commons-oriented micro-crediting system popular in Indonesia, Parasite Lottery invites a number of art organisations of different scales together as bidders, winners and hosts of lottery drawing events that are open to the public.
 The winners receive a sum of money to be used as a “fee for deviation”.
 In other words, the prize money should be spent on something that the winning organisation would usually never have the budget for.
+Beyond the prize itself, Parasite Lottery is a collective exploration of chance effects, not just in the thrill of winning, but also through a series of gatherings that will take place around it, including talks, food, and music.

 Location